-Does the RD interest rate changes every time the bank revises the rate?
+Q4.
+Does the RD interest rate change every time the bank revises the rate?

-No. The interest remains the same as in the time of opening an SBI RD account.
+No. The interest remains the same as at the time of opening an SBI RD account.

 No. Either the full amount should be withdrawn, i.e. the interest + principal or convert the entire amount to a special term deposit scheme.